 This innovative network allows healthcare organizations such as SwedishAmerican and FHN to reduce costs greatly by sharing infrastructure and staffing for help desk, technical and operations support, technical services and data management functions.

 The TriRivers system allows doctors to access critical healthcare applications as well as consult in real-time to UW Health for eICU and other services.
-This capability results in faster treatment for patients, with reduced waiting time for diagnoses and access to critical care specialists.
-To maintain dependable service for its customers, TriRivers first ensures the on-going health of its own critical equipment and applications.
+This capability results in faster treatment for patients, reduced waiting time for diagnoses and access to critical care specialists.
+To maintain dependable service for its customers, TriRivers first ensures the ongoing health of its own critical equipment and applications.